CDCgov/prime-simplereport/README.md

     - the app must be running locally with the frontend base URL set to `http://localhost:3000` and the _dev_ profile set for the backend
     - `REACT_APP_OKTA_ENABLED=false` in `frontend/.env.local`
 - `yarn e2e:local:okta`
-  - Same as `yarn e2e:local`, except that specs with a login step will log in to Okta using the credentials from `.env.local`.
+  - Same as `yarn e2e:local`, except that specs with a login step will log in to Okta
   - Prerequisite(s):
     - the app must be running locally with the frontend base URL set to `http://localhost:3000` and the _okta_local_ and _local_ profiles set for the backend
     - `REACT_APP_OKTA_ENABLED=true` in `frontend/.env.local`